 For me personally, I was diagnosed because I wasn’t ovulating at all, and my ovaries were slightly polycystic.
 Of course, everyone is different so PCOS can look and operate completely differently depending on the individual.

-A low Glycemic index, or low GI diet consists of carbohydrate based foods that are slow digesting and cause a gradual rise in blood sugar and insulin, plus of course lots of protein and healthy fats.
+One of the longstanding recommendations on the best diet for PCOS management is a low glycemic diet.
+A low Glycemic index, or low GI diet, consists of carbohydrate-based foods that are slow digesting and cause a gradual rise in blood sugar and insulin, plus of course lots of protein and healthy fats.

-Some examples of low GI carbohydrates includes:
+Some examples of low GI carbohydrates include:

 - Whole grain breads